Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/_Blender/Shaping - Polygon count INCReasing/Polybuild to add more visual shapes.md

 ## Triangular Face

 Hold CTRL and click an empty area to commit a triangular face.
+Or click and drag out a face while holding CMD.

-It creates a triangular face from the nearest edge to where you clicked in a new vertex.
+It creates a triangular face from the nearest edge to where you clicked in a new vertex or creates a triangular face to where you released the mouse click.
 Because it extended from the nearest edge, this is a face connected to your previous faces of polybuild.

 ![](https://i.imgur.com/qUzbClQ.png)